 In 2017, Christopher attained Associate Fellowship status with the Higher Education Academy.

-His creative work has been featured in Ink, Sweat and Tears and Cadaverine Magazine and he has worked on collaborative projects, including for The Royal Philharmonic Society.
-He has a forthcoming article in Mississippi Quarterly (2017) and a review in European Journal of American Culture.
+Their creative work has been featured in Ink, Sweat and Tears and Cadaverine Magazine and they have worked on collaborative projects, including for The Royal Philharmonic Society.
+They have a forthcoming article in Mississippi Quarterly (2017) and a review in European Journal of American Culture.
 Christopher has also participated in conferences ranging from the psychonalytic 'traces' in literature to contemporary topographics of the U.S landscape.

 Christopher is the founder of the Queer Studies Network.
-He would be interested in hearing from other academics with similar interests to faciliate collaboration and research opportunities.
+They would be interested in hearing from other academics with similar interests to faciliate collaboration and research opportunities.

 "The Worst Kind of People": Queer Bodies, Transcultural Memory, and Guantánamo Diary,Guantánamo Diary&order=-date%2Fcreators_name%2Ftitle" title=""The Worst Kind of People": Queer Bodies, Transcultural Memory, and Guantánamo Diary">UEA Repository